-At present, each of MyndMove and MyndStep are considered Class II devices in the U.S. and Canada.
+At present, MyndMove is considered a Class II device in the U.S. and Canada.
+MyndTec has received regulatory clearance for MyndMove in the U.S. and in Canada.

-Both regulatory bodies require manufacturers to adhere to stringent quality management systems, conduct appropriate testing and clinical studies, and comply with labeling and post-market surveillance requirements to ensure the safety and effectiveness of electrical stimulation devices in North America.
+Both the FDA and Health Canada require manufacturers to adhere to stringent quality management systems, conduct appropriate testing and clinical studies, and comply with labeling and post-market surveillance requirements to ensure the safety and effectiveness of electrical stimulation devices in North America.
 Additionally, manufacturers must stay updated with any changes or updates to regulatory requirements to maintain compliance.